mamanigrasso/PartyPoker/README.md

 If the player is correct, then the round ends for the cheating player and the player who pressed the button gets 1/5 of the chips from the player who has cheated.

-schmid_gui_update
-* Eye

-The Eye Cheat option gives you access to a card of any player.

-* Dead man's Hand

-With this cheat option, it is possible to exchange one card from the entire deck of the deck for one of the two cards in your hand.

 * Eye - The Eye Cheat option gives you access to a card of any player.

-* Dead man's Hand - With this special cheat option, it is possible to exchange one card from the entire deck of the deck for one of the two cards in your hand. master
+* Dead man's Hand - With this special cheat option, it is possible to exchange one card from the entire deck of the deck for one of the two cards in your hand.

 ## Preview Scene